 This is a product I’ve been meaning to try for a while.
-I have just completed a large job with it, so I thought I’d jot down a quick review.
+I’ve just completed a large job with it, so I thought I’d jot down a quick review.

 Zinsser AllClean Interior Scrubbable Matt is a durable emulsion for interior walls and ceilings.
-Available online by clicking here, you can buy this emulsion in brilliant white, or a range of colours.
-Touch dry in around an hour, re-coat time in just 2 hours!
-Tin sizes are 2.5L, or 5L.
-It takes roughly a week for Zinsser AllClean Interior Scrubbable Matt to cure and become fully durable.
+Available online by clicking here, you can buy this emulsion in brilliant white or a range of colours.
+It’s touch dry in around an hour, with a recoat time of just 2 hours.
+Tin sizes are 2.5L or 5L.
+It takes roughly a week for Zinsser AllClean Interior Scrubbable Matt to fully cure and become durable.

 My Zinsser AllClean Interior Scrubbable Matt Review

-OK, let’s get into my personal views on the AllClean.
-The first thing I want to get off my chest is I’m a little bit frustrated with Zinsser for this one.
-They’ve developed one of the best durable matt emulsions on the market and they didn’t think to tell anyone?
-I’m a professional decorator who reviews loads of products, and I only heard about Zinsser AllClean because I happened to get talking to a rep visiting my local JDC??
+OK, let’s get into my personal views on AllClean.
+The first thing I want to get off my chest is that I’m a little bit frustrated with Zinsser on this one.
+They’ve developed one of the best durable matt emulsions on the market and didn’t think to tell anyone?
+I’m a professional decorator who reviews loads of products, and I only heard about Zinsser AllClean because I happened to get talking to a rep visiting my local Johnstone’s Decorating Centre.
 There’s something wrong there!

 The paint is awesome.
-Dead easy to apply, opacity is unreal, and the best thing is It leaves a nice flat finish.
-This is significant, because a lot of durable matt emulsions have a high sheen level, which then leads to problems with flashing and picture-framing, especially on ceilings.
+It’s dead easy to apply, the opacity is unreal, and the best thing is it leaves a nice flat finish.
+This is significant because a lot of durable matt emulsions have a higher sheen level, which can lead to problems with flashing and picture framing — especially on ceilings.

 Zinsser AllClean in Brilliant White

-I thought I’d dedicate a section of this review for brilliant white Zinsser AllClean Interior Scrubbable Matt, as it is something a little bit special.
-White durable emulsions are normally a nightmare for opacity (not covering), and flashing (visible roller marks), particularly on a ceiling.
-White can be an issue, ‘brilliant’ white is normally a nightmare.
+I thought I’d dedicate a section of this review to Brilliant White Zinsser AllClean Interior Scrubbable Matt, as it’s something a little bit special.
+White durable emulsions are normally a nightmare when it comes to opacity (coverage) and flashing (visible roller marks), particularly on ceilings.
+White can be tricky — “brilliant” white is usually even worse.

-You don’t experience either of those problems with Zinsser AllClean Interior Scrubbable Matt, which is so refreshing!!
-The finish on a ceiling is unreal too!!
-It’s a soft, flat, clean white.
+You don’t experience either of those problems with Zinsser AllClean Interior Scrubbable Matt, which is so refreshing.
+The finish on a ceiling is unreal too — a soft, flat, clean white.
 I love it!!
 This is an amazing product for kitchen or bathroom ceilings.

 Review Summary